Strawberry Ricotta Salad

-This salad is the first of 3 new low-sodium recipes I’ll be adding to Little Leopard Book in the next 24 hours!
+This salad is the first of 3 new low-sodium recipes I’ll be adding to the blog in the next 24 hours!

 Why the surge of new low sodium dishes you ask?
-Because I’ve been asked to host a low sodium cooking demonstration and segment on San Diego 6 News tomorrow morning!
+Because I’ve been asked to host a low sodium cooking segment on San Diego 6 News tomorrow morning!

-This will be the first live cooking demo for myself and Little Leopard Book and I could not be more excited!
+This will be my first live cooking segment and I could not be more excited!
 If you’re in San Diego, tune in at 8:20 AM.
-If you’re elsewhere in the world, look for a link to the video on our Facebook page tomorrow afternoon!
+If you’re elsewhere in the world, look for a link to the video on my Facebook page tomorrow afternoon!

 Now on to this delicious salad recipe!